edgarinhm/edgarinhm/README.md

 ## 🌱 About Me

-I'm from Colombia, born and rised in the city of Cali.
-Despite the challenges, I managed to obtain a MS Degree in Systems Engineering, specializing in Software Development.
+I'm from Colombia, born and raised in the city of Cali.
+Despite the challenges, I obtained a BS in Systems Engineering, specializing in Software Development.
 I love outdoor activities, with a particular passion for hiking.

 ---